Chetan7595/Open-Pit-Blasting/EE798/README.md

 To run the code, follow the steps below:

-1. Clone the repository: `git clone https://github.com/Chetan7595/open-pit-blasting-ml.git`
+1. Clone the repository: `git clone https://github.com/Chetan7595/Open-Pit-Blasting-ml.git`
-2. Navigate to the project directory: `cd open-pit-blasting-ml/`
-3. Install the required dependencies: `pip install -r requirements.txt`
-4. Place the dataset file "Assignment1.csv" in the project directory.
+2. Place the dataset file "Assignment1.csv" in the project directory.

-## Usage

-To execute the code, follow the steps below:

-1. Run the `main.py` file: `python main.py`

-The code will perform data preprocessing, generate EDA visualizations, conduct time series analysis, build autoregressive models, evaluate model performance, and display the results.

 ## Data